SyneRBI/SIRF-Exercises/README.md

 Authors:
 - Kris Thielemans (this document and PET exercises)
 - David Atkinson (MR exercises)
+- Evgueni Ovtchinnikov (PET and MR exercises)
-- Edoardo Pasca (overall clean-up)
+- Edoardo Pasca (overall check and clean-up)

 This software is distributed under an open source license, see [LICENSE.txt](LICENSE.txt) for details.